bragtown/worktalk/README.md

     'index': true
   }
 ```
 * Now test POSTing messages.
-You now have to include an employee_id parameter in order to POST anything.
+You now have to include an employee_id parameter in the query string in order to POST anything.